nicholasjclark/MRFcov/cran-comments.md

 An ERROR appears in the win-builder check for r-devel-windows-ix86+x86_64, likely owing to failures on r-devel-windows-ix86+x86_64 due to missing dependencies that need compilation.
 A test using `rhub::check( platform="windows-x86_64-devel", env_vars=c(R_COMPILE_AND_INSTALL_PACKAGES = "always"))` passes the win-builder check

+Previously three top level files were non-standard.
+These have been moved to .Rbuildignore and now are not flagged in R RMD checks

 Previously the version of this update was not sufficient for CRAN requirements: Insufficient package version (submitted: 1.0.4, existing: 1.0.37).
 This has been changed (new version is 1.0.38)

 A URL in the one of the vignettes previously did not have https.
 The CRAN note was